 On a rainy day of Sunday, I and my friends set out on our bikes looking for a new adventure.
 We reached Sakwar village at 9 am.
 There were farms spread across, as far as our eyes could reach.
 The farmers had already hit the field.
 The houses looked quiet and abandoned with few children playing outside their home.
 It was surprising to see such a tranquil village so close to Mumbai.
 Monsoon had played its role in adding the contrast to nature.
 Soon, we were accompanied by 4 children who became our guides.

-Our trek started with the slippery muddy road with a view of widespread paddy fields.
-Soon we had entered the dense jungle.
-Various insects were spotted here including the butterflies.
-In about an hour or so we had covered the first half of our trek and reached the ridge.
+Our trek started from the muddy road with a view of widespread paddy fields.
+Soon we entered into the dense jungle where various kinds of insects, crabs, and butterflies were spotted.
+In about an hour, we had covered the first half of our trek and reached the ridge.
 The view of the peak covered in mist made us ecstatic.
 The ridge provided the view of Vaitarna and Tansa rivers on one end and the hills and plains covered with green carpet on the other.

 Read: Tosh in monsoon